 Big Bus Paris Review : A way to see the city in a couple of days

+If you have a few days in Paris a bus tour is a great way to see the city.
 There are four main companies offering hop on hop off tours in Paris.
 I decided to use the Big Bus Hop on hop off bus in Paris because this is the organisation I have used many times during my travels, and it is normally a good service.

 This post is sponsored by Icelolly.com who offered me a memorable activity to do on my trip in Paris and I chose the Hop on Bus, along with night tour and river cruse as it is my favourite way to see any new city.

 How to purchase tickets for Big bus tour in Paris